MicrosoftDocs/dynamics-365-unified-operations-public/financials/localizations/asia-pacific/business-activity-statement-bas-overview.md

 ---
 # required metadata

-title: Business Activity Statement (BAS) | Microsoft Docs
+title: Business Activity Statement (BAS)
 description: This topic provides information about the business activity statement (BAS) for Australia.
 The BAS is a form submitted to the Australian Taxation Office by all businesses to report their taxation obligations.
 author: ShylaThompson
 manager: AnnBe
-ms.date: 2015-11-10 16:10:34
+ms.date: 2015-11-10 16 - 10 - 34
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations